edsu/inkdroid.org/about/index.md

 with the [College of Information Studies] at the University of Maryland.

 If you want to get in touch please email me at [ehs@pobox.com].
-You can also find me on fediverse at [\@edsu@social.coop].
-Once upon a time I was on Twitter as [\@edsu] but I don't actively use it anymore.
+You can also find me on fediverse at [\@edsu@social.coop] and wandering Scuttlebutt as `\@n2ax/dvrm+u76UhEv6aN0MzlH0Zw7o0MOd5QIHjouSw=.ed25519`.
+Once upon a time I was on Twitter as [\@edsu] but I don't actively use it anymore--but you'll see I have some bots that do.

 #### Projects

 This is a list of projects I'm working on at the moment.
 It's not meant to be a fine grained list of tasks--I use other collaborative tools for that.
-It's simply a place to write down the high level things that I'm actively engaged with, in an arbitrary order, so I can see them change over time.
+It's simply a place to write down the high level things that I'm working on, in an arbitrary order, so I can see them change over time.

 * Webrecorder: WACZ Standardization
 * Social Life of Web Archives (SLoWA)
 * Documenting the Now
 * Teaching: Data Curation, Object Oriented Programming
+* Learning TypeScript
+* Relearning Ruby

 [software developer]: https://github.com/edsu
 [Maryland Institute for Technology in the Humanities]: http://mith.umd.edu